-In these cases, restraining would be exercised under (and in line with) the statutory rights of government's July 2013 guidance "Use of reasonable force" document.
+In these cases, restraint would be exercised under (and in line with) the statutory rights of the government's July 2013 guidance "Use of reasonable force" document.

-All incidents of positive handling are reported, recorded, monitored, and evaluated onto ABC and PI Forms.
-Parents/carers and the local authority will be informed of any that involve a learner being held with more restrictive holds.
+All incidents of positive handling are reported, recorded, monitored, and evaluated on a physical Intervention Form.
+(Appendix E) Parents/carers and the local authority will be informed of cases involving a learner being held with more restrictive holds.
 Any injury sustained during an incident involving positive handling is also reported to the parent/carer.